secblc/Blind-Croupier-Documentation/White Paper.md

 | 70 | 0.140$  | 1,000,000WIN | 800,000,000WIN  | **20%** |
 | 71  | **0.140$**  | 1,000,000WIN  | 1,000,000WIN  | 0%  |

-**10,000,000WIN:** Offered for Token Distribution Period 0.
+**5,000,000WIN:** Offered for Token Distribution Early Bird Period .
 The period lasts 161 hours (or until all the tokens are sold), after that the next period begins.
 All the unsold tokens are destroyed at the end of the period.

+**15,000,000WIN** Offered for Token Distribution Period 0.
+The period lasts 161 hours (or until all the tokens are sold), after that the next period begins.
+All the unsold tokens are destroyed at the end of the period.

- **413,000,000WIN:**  Split for periods 1-413.
+ **363,000,000WIN:**  Split for periods 1-363.
 For each period, 1,000,000 WIN is available for 23 hours (or until all the tokens are sold).
 All the unsold tokens are destroyed at the end of the period.

-**65,000,000WIN:** Reserved by Blind Croupier to award project participants for their work and are considered a long-term investment.
+**100,000,000WIN:** Reserved by Blind Croupier to award project participants for their work and are considered a long-term investment.
 The are put on hold to the special smart contract and will be unlocked after 12 months.

 **7,000,000WIN:** This tokens will be transferred to the market maker balance.
 A market maker is a dealer/bot/broker, storing WIN tokens and making transactions to maintain higher tokens liquidity on the market.